What is Nolvadex® (tamoxifen)?

 - Vaginal bleeding

 These are not all the possible side effects of tamoxifen.
-Patients should talk to their doctor about what to expect with treatment with tamoxifen.
+Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with tamoxifen.

 Things to know about tamoxifen

-- History of blood clots in the lungs or legs
+- Have a history of blood clots in your veins or lungs